rmolinamir/typescript-cheatsheet/README.md

   }
 ```

 Notice how the `AutofocusedInput` component focuses on functionality with almost no declarations.
 The `focus` propety of the `ImperativeInput` component's DOM node is not directly executed inside `AutofocusedInput`, instead we are executing the exposed method declared as `exposedFocusMethod`, which then executes `focus`.
 This is why the React team named this hook as `useImperativeHandle`.

-In computer science, imperative programming [focuses on what the program should accomplish without specifying how the program should achieve the result](https://en.wikipedia.org/wiki/Imperative_programming).
+> In computer science, imperative programming [is a programming paradigm that uses statements that change a program's state](https://en.wikipedia.org/wiki/Imperative_programming).

 [⬆️ Back to top](#table-of-contents)<br>